pystorm/pystorm/doc/source/api.rst

 .. autoclass:: pystorm.component.Tuple

-You should never have to instantiate an instance of a :class:`pystorm.component.Tuple` yourself as streamparse handles this for you prior to, for example, a :class:`pystorm.bolt.Bolt`'s ``process()`` method being called.
+You should never have to instantiate an instance of a :class:`pystorm.component.Tuple` yourself as pystorm handles this for you prior to, for example, a :class:`pystorm.bolt.Bolt`'s ``process()`` method being called.